duojs/duo/Readme.md

 ### i.
 Proof of concepts

 As developers, we often need to test out an idea or isolate a bug.
-One of the big issues with existing package managers is that you cannot use your package manager without a lot of boilerplate.
+One of the big issues with existing package managers is that you cannot use your package manager without adding a lot of extra boilerplate.
 Duo removes this boilerplate, letting you include packages right from your source code:

 ```js
 var events = require('component/events');